 This week we are profiling referral programs from three of our favorite companies: PipeDrive, PaperTrail, and Terapeak.
 These guys have great products, have run referral programs for awhile, and have had varying levels of success with them… but they are not without their sins.
 Today we’ll show you a common transgressions for each of these referral programs, and tell you how to make amends for those sins.

-We hope this article sheds some light on what we have seen in referral programs in the wild, and will tech you how to boost your referral program performance.
+We hope this article sheds some light on what we have seen in referral programs in the wild, and will teach you how to boost your referral program performance.

 Pipedrive is a web app that helps your sales team manage and track their sales leads.
 Created by frustrated sales managers, Pipedrive solves a bunch pains with current CRM software.